September 28, 2018 |6 min read |Veterinarian Reviewed

 Kinder for the Environment?

-The wood pellet litter crumbles when exposed to moisture (read: cat pee).
-The pellets are made of shavings from lumber yards and similar, which are dehydrated and formed into pellets.
+Wood pellet litter crumbles when exposed to moisture (read: cat pee).
+The pellets contain shavings from lumber yards and similar, which are dehydrated and formed into pellets.
 So, it's great to know that these waste products are being used for something useful.

 However, I noticed that I had to use a large amount of the feline pine litter to fill the tray to a level my cats found 'useful'.
 Because the pellets are so big, and my cats like to dig, they couldn't cope with a thin layer.
 This meant I found myself using more of the wood pellet litter than I would of a traditional clay litter or crystal-based kitty litter.